mikehedman/hoodie_email_verifier_sample/README.md

 ## Programming notes

 This app has three blocks of code that have been added to the Hoodie default application.
-You can see these blocks in context by looking at commit XXX (insert link here).
+You can see these blocks in context by looking at [commit 56215d18988f1ea65e4234667cbf047a90ed4d9c](https://github.com/mikehedman/hoodie_email_verifier_sample/commit/56215d18988f1ea65e4234667cbf047a90ed4d9c).
 Below is a brief overview of the additions:
 * Added [hoodie-plugin-email-verifier plugin](https://github.com/mikehedman/hoodie-plugin-email-verifier).
 This plugin adds server side functionality to mark a newly signed up user as unconfirmed, sends the user an email with a verification link, and switches the user to confirmed when the link is clicked.
 * www/assets/vendor/hoodie.accountbar.bootstrap.js: Added a 'progress' callback to close the signup modal dialog once the user account has been created (but not yet confirmed).
 This block of code is really just a workaround, because prior to the release of Hoodie 1.0, the user confirmation process is somewhat poorly defined and there is not a "proper" way for Hoodie to signal client code that the new user still needs to be confirmed.